 Unless we are to entertain the notion that some people from the first century A.D. are even now still living on earth, then we have to acknowledge that Jesus said He would come in His kingdom in the their lifetime, in the first century A.D.

 Since His death was only days away from the time he spoke these words, Jesus was not contemplating some of His disciples dying before His own death on the cross.
 Nor is this a comment of the few more days that would pass before the establishment of His church on the day of Pentecost.
-The reference to some of them still living means that enough time, years, will have passed for some of them to have died either in the persecution, or of natural causes.
-Enough time would have passed so that some of them will have died before he came in his kingdom.
-But, some would still be living to witness His coming.
-Jesus is speaking here of his second appearance promised to that generation.
+The reference to some of them still living means that enough time – years – will have passed for some of them to have died either in the persecution, or of natural causes.
+Enough time would have passed so that some of them would die before He came in his kingdom.
+But, some would still be living to witness His second coming.
+Jesus was speaking here of his second appearance promised to that generation (Heb 9:28).

 Matt 23: 31-36; “31 Wherefore ye be witnesses unto yourselves, that ye are the children of them which killed the prophets.
 32 Fill ye up then the measure of your fathers.
 33 Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?
 34 Wherefore, behold, I send unto you prophets, and wise men, and scribes: and some of them ye shall kill and crucify; and some of them shall ye scourge in your synagogues, and persecute them from city to city: 35 That upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias son of Barachias, whom ye slew between the temple and the altar.
 36 Verily I say unto you, All these things shall come upon this generation.”

-Jesus came again, just as he said he would, when he came in judgment against Israel in A.D.
-70. He appeared a second time, just as he promised he would, to those listening to Him in the first century A.D.
+Jesus came again, just as He said He would, when He came in judgment against Judea and Jerusalem in A.D.
+70. He appeared a second time, just as He promised He would to those listening to Him in the first century A.D.

-Today, as we study the New Testament, it is incorrect to be ascribing the contemporaneous statements spoken to the people who lived in the first century A.D. to a future coming some two thousand years later.
+Today, as we study the New Testament, it is incorrect to be ascribing the “soon” and immediate prophesies spoken to the people who lived in the first century A.D. to a future coming some two thousand years later.
 It is anachronistic to do so.
-In Part III we will study some of the Old Testament prophetic language.
+In Part III we will look at some of the Old Testament prophetic language.